-2.3.
-COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]
+2.3 GROUP III-V COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]

 III-V compound semiconductor technologies have a number of similarities with silicon technologies and yet in many ways are distinctly different.
-Among the unique challenges faced by III-V devices are yield (manufacturability), substrate size, thermal management, integration density, dielectric loading, and reliability under high fields.
+Among the unique challenges faced by III-V devices are yield (manufacturability), substrate size, thermal management, integration density, DC/RF dispersion (gate/drain lag), dielectric loading, and reliability under high fields.
 Among the challenges common with Si based circuits are the need to improve efficiency and linearity/dynamic range, particularly for power amplifiers for communications applications.

 Unlike silicon based circuits technology, III-V microwave and millimeter wave circuits are typically built on high resistivity or semi-insulating substrates.
-Semi-insulating GaAs wafers that are 150 mm in diameter are routinely available and are becoming the de facto standard, although many foundries still manufacture 100 mm.
+Semi-insulating GaAs wafers that are 150 mm in diameter are routinely available and are becoming the de facto standard, although many foundries still manufacture GaAs ICs on 100 mm diameter wafers.
 The move to larger diameter substrates will be driven not only by economies of scale and chip cost but also by equipment availability.
-GaAs tends to be two generations behind Si in wafer size, with InP and SiC one generation behind GaAs.
+GaAs tends to be two or more generations behind Si in wafer size, with InP and SiC one generation behind GaAs.
 It is crucial that substrate size keep up with Si advances if the III-V industry is to benefit from the advances in processing equipment.
-Today there is no production source of semi-insulating GaN substrates.
-Most GaN device epitaxy relies on SiC for a host substrate and several firms now supply GaN epitaxial layers, tailored to customer specifications, on SiC substrates.
-Device quality, high resistivity SiC substrates are now available in 100 mm diameter from multiple suppliers, with plans to scale to 150 mm based on industry demand.
-Recently, significant progress has been made on the growth of GaN on Si and device quality GaN epi on 200 mm diameters wafers has been demonstrated.
+Alternately, this can be addressed by fabrication of III-V devices on large diameter silicon wafers.
+While significant progress has been made in the development of conducting GaN substrates for LED applications, today there is no production source of semi-insulating GaN substrates.
+For most microwave/millimeter wave (high power) applications GaN device epitaxy relies on SiC for a host substrate and several firms now supply GaN epitaxial layers, tailored to customer specifications, on SiC substrates.
+Device quality, 100 mm diameter, high resistivity SiC substrates are available from multiple suppliers, with plans to scale to 150 mm diameter substrates based on industry demand.
+Recently, significant progress has been made on the growth of GaN on Si and device quality GaN epi on 200 mm diameter wafers has been demonstrated.
 However, this development is being driven by the power conditioning/converter circuit market whose circuits operates in the MHz frequencies and do not require high resistivity substrates.
 The growth of GaN on Si opens up the possibility of fabricating GaN circuits in a silicon foundry as well as the heterogeneous integration of GaN amplifiers with Si CMOS control circuitry.